The Transport Finance Law Review: Spain

-There are two requirements under the Maritime Navigation Act for a ship mortgage to be validly created as a right in rem with effects against third parties: (1) it must be documented in writing in either a private or public document; and (2) it must be registered within the Chattel Registry.
+There are two requirements under the Maritime Navigation Act for a ship mortgage to be validly created as a right in rem with effects against third parties: it must be documented in writing in either a private or public document; and and it must be registered within the Chattel Registry.
 To create and register the mortgage over a vessel under construction, a third of the budgeted amount of the total hull value must have been invested and the ownership of the vessel registered with the Chattel Registry.
 The parties to the ship mortgage are the mortgagee (normally a bank financing the construction of the vessel) and the mortgagor (which can be the debtor under the financing contracts or another party, as the mortgage can be granted as security of third-party obligations).

 In respect of the asset, the mortgage extends to both the vessel's component parts and fittings, but not accessories.
-The mortgage may also cover licences linked to the vessel (such as fishing licences), compensation arising from insurance and from material damage to the vessel owing to collision or other accidents.
+The mortgage also covers licences linked to the vessel (such as fishing licences), and compensation arising from insurance and from material damage to the vessel owing to collision or other accidents.
 In respect of the secured obligations, unless otherwise agreed, a mortgage granted as security of a credit that accrues interest will not exceed (to the detriment of a third party) the interest of the previous two years elapsed and the matured part of the current annual dues, in addition to the principal.

 If a definitive change of the vessel's flag is intended, it may not be carried out unless all mortgages, charges and encumbrances have been cancelled or the written consent of the beneficiaries of the mortgages, charges or encumbrances has been granted.
 Temporary changes of flag will not affect the regulation applicable to the mortgage, which shall continue to be the act applicable under the flag flown by the vessel at the time the mortgage was granted.